Remember ‘Free Willy’? That movie makes you create a soft corner for whales in your heart. But whales aren’t as cute as the movie portrays them.

 You can take the following measures to stay safe:

 - When boating or fishing, take routes that avoid dense whale areas.
-But if it is necessary to go into that area, then keep your boat speed at 10 knots or less to ensure safety.
+But if it is necessary to go into that area, keep your boat speed at 10 knots or less to ensure safety.
 (It prevents high-speed collisions)

 - Keep a close watch for dorsal fins and blows on the water.
 In case of a sighting, change your boat’s direction in the opposite way to distance from the mammal.